tatsumoto-ren/tatsumoto-ren.github.io/blog/list-of-matrix-servers.md

 If you already have an account hosted on `matrix.org`, please create a new account on another homeserver before you join any of [our rooms](join-our-community.html).
+Due to being the default homeserver, Matrix.org is overcrowded and slow.
-Matrix.org is known for banning rooms and user accounts without prior notice for minor things such as expressing certain viewpoints.
+It is also known for banning rooms and user accounts without prior notice for minor things such as expressing certain viewpoints.
 Luckily, changing matrix homeservers is as easy as switching email providers.

 <p align="center"><img class="shadow" alt="registration" src="img/element_registration.webp"></p>